etrainboz-op/Assignment5/README.md

 ## About Me

 I'm a senior data science major at Montana Tech, currently learning about software engineering.
+I have a solid experience in computer science as well as mathematical sciences.

 ## Education